GasiorMateusz/DietPlanner/.ai/docs/project-summary.md

 - **Unauthenticated Users**: Language stored in localStorage only (no API call on 401)
 - **Authenticated Users**: Language saved to database via API
 - **Cross-island Sync**: localStorage events and custom events for same-tab sync
+- **Edit Mode Initial Message**: Language preference read directly from localStorage to ensure correct language in edit mode initial message

+### Plan Editing

+- **Edit Mode**: Plans can be edited via `/app/edit/[id]` route
+- **Initial Message**: Existing plan is loaded and displayed as initial assistant message in the chat
+- **Save Options**: When saving edited plan, users can choose to:
+  - **Overwrite existing plan** (default): Updates the existing plan with new name and content
+  - **Create new plan**: Creates a new plan with the modified content, leaving the original unchanged
+- **Checkbox UI**: "Create as new plan" checkbox appears in save modal when in edit mode
+- **Day Plan Updates**: When updating day plans (e.g., changing from 4 days to 2), all existing day plans are deleted and new ones are created

 ### Theme Switching